 Some examples might include athletic achievement, physical beauty, awards and recognition, fame, money, houses, cars, or the newest electronic gadgets.

-10. What kinds of things are eternal?
+9. What kinds of things are eternal?

-Allow the group to discuss.
+Allow students to discuss.
+Encourage their answers.

 FOR FURTHER STUDY

-For other illustrations of the concept and further study, check out Roger Hershey’s article http://crupressgreen.com/an-eternal-perspective
+For other illustrations of the concept and further study, check out Roger Hershey’s article. http://crupressgreen.com/an-eternal-perspective

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.